spellshift/realm/docs/_docs/user-guide/eldritch.md

 ### pivot.bind_proxy
 `pivot.bind_proxy(listen_address: str, listen_port: int, username: str, password: str ) -> None`

 The <b>pivot.bind_proxy</b> method is being proposed to provide users another option when trying to connect and pivot within an environment.
-This function will start a SOCKS5 proxy on the specificed port and interface, with the specificed username and password (if provided).
+This function will start a SOCKS5 proxy on the specified port and interface, with the specified username and password (if provided).

 ### pivot.ncat
 `pivot.ncat(address: str, port: int, data: str, protocol: str ) -> str`